MicrosoftDocs/Viva/Viva/engage/work-with-external-users/external-messaging-faq.md

 ### Q: How can I protect against risk and maintain our privacy?

-A: Privacy and security is really important to us, too.
-We've spent a long time building tools to monitor and proactively protect your company's IP and employees.
-As part of External Messaging, we've built a number of security features:
+A: Privacy and security is important to us, too.
+We've invested in building tools to monitor and proactively protect your company's IP and employees.
+As part of External Messaging, we've built these security features:

-- **Clear UI warnings:** We've built warnings to ensure users are consciously aware before they add an external participant.
+- **Clear UI warnings:** Warnings ensure that users are consciously aware before they add an external participant.
 When you add an external user to a conversation or reply to a conversation with an external participant, you'll see a clear warning in the UI.
 See [Add an external participant](add-external-participants.md#AddExternal).

-- **Disable external messaging:** We've created options for [verified admins](../manage-viva-engage-users/manage-viva-engage-admins.md) to turn off external collaboration.
+- **Disable external messaging:** [Verified admins](../manage-viva-engage-users/manage-viva-engage-admins.md) can use these options to turn off external collaboration.
 See [Disable external messaging](disable-external-messaging.md).

 - **Remove users:** You can remove external participants from a conversation.
 Once removed, a user can't view that conversation anymore.
 Both network and group admins can remove users from conversations.
 See [Remove an external participant from a conversation](add-external-participants.md#RemoveExternal).